sonj10/Geo-Spatial-Analysis/Phase-2/README.md

 # CSE512-Project-Hotspot-Analysis-Template

-#### Version history
-v1.2 Update the readme to work with Canvas v1.1, Nov 16, Fix a bug in "Entrace.scala"

-v1.0, Nov 13, Initial version

 ## Requirement

 In this phase, you are required to do spatial hot spot analysis.
 In particular, you need to complete two different hot spot analysis tasks